CublexLabs/CublexLabs.GitHub.io/docs/cub-dialogs/how_to/1_common_settings.md

 permission: "cubDialogs.dialog.open.noticement"
 ```

 You can set any string as a permission to restrict access to this dialog.
+If you don't set a permission (null or "") the dialog will not require any permission.